Elena-sky/go-microservices-2025/README.md

 9) Running Postgres on the host machine.
 - Create and Configure the `postgres.yml` file.
 - From the project directory, start Postgres using Docker Compose: `docker-compose -f postgres.yml up -d`
+10) Adding a LoadBalancer Service
+- View current services: `kubectl get svc`
+- Delete the existing service (if created as a ClusterIP or NodePort by default): `kubectl delete svc broker-service`
+- Expose the deployment as a LoadBalancer: `kubectl expose deployment broker-service --type=LoadBalancer --port=8080 --target-port=8080`
+- Verify that the service has been exposed: `kubectl get svc`
+- Run the Minikube tunnel (this allows external access to the LoadBalancer IP): `minikube tunnel`
+- Remove the LoadBalancer service you just created if you need to update or replace it (e.g., due to config changes or redeployment), run `kubectl delete svc broker-service`
+- Reapply the broker deployment and potentially its associated Service if defined inside broker.yml, run`kubectl apply -f k8s/broker.yml`.
+This ensures that the deployment is in sync with the latest configuration, especially if the broker.yml defines a service that was deleted or modified.